-Therapy is part of the treatment for most kids who have ADHD.
-If you go to therapy, you will have regular meetings with a therapist to help with the problems that ADHD can cause.
+Therapy is part of the treatment for most teens with ADHD.
+If you go to therapy, you will have meetings with a therapist to help with the problems that ADHD can cause.

-In therapy, kids learn learn skills like listening and paying attention better.
+In therapy, people learn skills like listening and paying attention better.

-Some kids with ADHD also go to another type of therapy, called occupational therapy.
-This helps when handwriting or balance are hard because of ADHD or a learning disability.
+Some people with ADHD also get another type of therapy called occupational therapy.
+This helps when things like balance or handwriting are difficult because of ADHD or a learning disability.

-Therapy helps kids with ADHD do better in school and at home.
-Kids might learn to:
+Therapy helps teens with ADHD do better in school and at home.
+For example, people learn how to:

 - focus on schoolwork

 - listen and pay attention better

 - have fewer behavior problems

 Some people need therapy to help ease difficult emotions caused by ADHD.
 For example, people might lose confidence or feel like they are disappointing others.
 Some teens become depressed, anxious, or frustrated.